VITA Technologies

 More stories

-Curtiss-Wright Controls Awarded Contract by Northrop Grumman
+Curtiss-Wright Awarded $10 Million Contract from Northrop Grumman

 During the test at Edwards Air Force Base, the laser beam traveled through the beam control/fire control system before exiting the aircraft through the nose-mounted turret.
 The beam control/fire control system steered and focused the beam onto a simulated ballistic-missile target.